GuilloteauQ/artefact-lifetime/rep24/slides.typ

   ]
   - mostly a Git(Hub|Lab) URL and/or a Zenodo archive
   - when only using `git`, 93% do not report the commit
-  #takeaway[What if GitHub disappear?
+  #takeaway[What if GitHub disappears?
 Partial exploration of the Artifacts?]
 ]

 #dslide(title: "Number of commits in the shared repository")[